dspavankumar/keras-kaldi/README.md

 3. Supports mini-batch training

-4. Supports maxout and dropout training
+4. Supports LSTMs, maxout and dropout training

 5. Easily extendable to other deep learning implementations in Keras